 Rationale for hyperconverged infrastructure: continued explosion in IoT leading to massive data generation

-As the Internet of Things (IoT) phenomenon continues unabated, contributing to a massive influx of data that companies need to process, it’s becoming clear that IT data center architectures of old will struggle to keep pace.
-Increasingly, companies will need to rely on hyper-converged infrastructure in order to handle the influx of data.
+As the Internet of Things (IoT) phenomenon continues unabated, contributing to a massive influx of data that companies must process, these same companies will increasingly rely on hyperconverged infrastructure.

-To keep up, data centers will need to become more agile and cost-effective, which is where hyper-converged infrastructure comes in.
-Hyper-converged infrastructure is the logical extension of converged infrastructure, where all server, storage and networking components are delivered in a single enclosure, complete with a hypervisor and management software.
+Hyperconverged infrastructure is the logical extension of converged infrastructure, where all server, storage, and networking components are delivered in a single enclosure – complete with hypervisor and management software.

 Another key benefit of such self-contained systems: they’re easy to transport.
 That can be critical in the wake of a natural disaster, after a merger or acquisition, or just when it’s time to move to a new site.

-To learn more about Schneider Electric’s converged IT infrastructure solutions for data centers, please click here.
+To learn more about Schneider Electric’s converged and hyperconverged IT infrastructure solutions for data centers, please click here.

 1IDC Press Release, IoT Growth Demands Rethink of Long-Term Storage Strategies, says IDC, July 2020

 2Gartner, Critical Capabilities for Hyperconverged Infrastructure Software, Philip Dawson, Jeffrey Hewitt, Julia Palmer, Tony Harvey, 9 December 2020